ttinies/sc2gameMapRepo/USAGE_PYTHON.md

 # Recommended Usage -- Python

-This implementation supports both python2 and python3.
+`sc2gameMapRepo` supports both python2 and python3.

 Indexing the maps occurs at run-time only the first time a map selection request occurs, following the principle of [lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation).
 The